pi4erd/madrid-housing/README.md

 # Madrid housing prices

-This small research project focuses on getting data about prices to buy/rent a flat in Madrid and understanding why prices are like this.
+This small research project focuses on getting data about prices to buy/rent a flat in Madrid and understanding nature behind them.

 This is an EDA project for my course.